Chicago chef, author Judson Allen, of Taste 222, dies

 Allen had said that Taste 222 was a vision of Don Thompson, a former CEO of McDonalds, who is now the CEO of Taste222.

 According to his Facebook bio, Allen also was CEO/founder of Healthy Infused Cuisine.
-He lived in Oak Park and was a graduate of Chicago High School for Agriculture Sciences, as well as the University of Illinois Chicago and DePaul University's graduate business school.
+He lived in Oak Park and was a graduate of Chicago High School for Agriculture Sciences, as well as the University of Illinois Chicago, University of Illinois at Urbana-Champaign and DePaul University's graduate business school.